rhythmus/scratch/urbit-phonetics-b.md

     Block C consonants      p t k b d g m n v s r y Vowels                  a e i o u

 Block B, comprising two consonants, is trickier.
-I mapped out all two-consonant combinations, then eliminated double-ups and pairs where a voiced consonant was matched with an unvoiced consonant, as well as pairs which might be ambiguous (see how we only have lf and rv, but not lv and rf).
+I mapped out all two-consonant combinations, then eliminated double-ups and pairs where a voiced consonant was matched with an unvoiced consonant (I have generalised n and r as voiced and m and l as voiced so that our system works).
+This is so that even if the user pronounces, say, /sm/ as /zm/ (as is pretty common in European languages, especially English), we still know it should be /sm/.

        p  b  t  d  k  g  m  n  f  v  s  z  l  r p        tp    kp    mp    fp    sp    lp